 Students desiring to withdraw from classes for any reason may complete and return a Withdrawal Form in person to the Office of the Registrar.
-Go to www.gptc.edu \rightarrow Student Services \rightarrow Office of the Registrar \rightarrow Withdrawal Form.
+Go to www.gptc.edu $\rightarrow$ Student Services Current Students $\rightarrow$ Office of the Registrar $\rightarrow$ Withdrawal $\rightarrow$ Withdrawal Form.
 The withdrawal form must be completed, signed by the Financial Aid Office and returned to the Office of the Registrar.
-The day recorded in our official attendance system is the official date of withdrawal.
+The day the student notifies the college of their intent to withdraw is the official date of withdrawal.
 Students who do not formally withdraw from a course(s) are liable for all tuition, fees, and associated expenses.
-Students who do not formally withdraw from a course will receive the calculated "F" for the course.
+Students who do not formally withdraw from a course will receive the calculated grade for the course.

 Students having an emergency situation such as illness, accident, or death in the immediate family should contact the Office of the Registrar as soon as possible.
 A STOP PAYMENT ON A CHECK DOES NOT CONSTITUTE A FORMAL WITHDRAWAL NOR DOES IT CANCEL THE STUDENT'S FINANCIAL OBLIGATION.

 An outstanding balance consisting of these fees plus a returned check fee will still be owed to Georgia Piedmont Technical College.
 A "Business Office Hold" will be placed on the student's record.
 Students with a "Business Office Hold" on their record will not be permitted to register for further coursework, receive financial aid, receive or have forwarded to external third parties any transcripts of grades until the financial obligation has been paid.